 As part of this partnership, Basecamp Resorts supports Y2Y’s ongoing conservation efforts.

-In 2025, that support contributes to real, on-the-ground impact:
+In 2025, that support contributed to real, on-the-ground impact:

 These results represent meaningful progress in keeping landscapes connected, reducing pressure on wildlife, and protecting critical habitat across the Rockies.